jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

  > /tmp/host_usage.log
 ```
 # Implementation
-The Linux cluster monitoring agent is implemented using a client-server system, each host acts as a monitoring agent and
+The Linux cluster monitoring agent is implemented using a client-server model, each host acts as a monitoring agent and
 reports its data to a PostgreSQL database.\
 The implementation is done in three major parts:
 1. **Database setup and containerization:** A postgreSQL instance is created inside a Docker container with `script/psql docker.sh`